 She continually brings breakthrough and lasting big ideas to clients to build their business and societal impacts.
 Her signature work includes: the Avon Breast Cancer Crusade, Reebok Human Rights Awards, American Heart Go Red for Women, American Lung Association Lung Force, PNC Grow Up Great, Microsoft YouthSpark, The Vaseline Healing Project, and My Special Aflac Duck.

 She is also a recognized thought leader in social purpose, having conducted the world’s first research, then dozens of studies with business executives, citizens, employees and nonprofits to gain critical insights to inspire organizations to engage with society as wise business strategy.
 She is a sought after speaker and media expert, sharing her insights on social purpose, corporate citizenship, and CSR.

 Carol served as the founder, CEO and Chairman of Cone, Inc., from 1980-2010.
 In 2007, PR Week called her "arguably the most powerful and visible figure in the world of Cause Branding."

-In 2009, she was a judge for the first PR Lions Awards at the Cannes Festival of Creativity.
-Her first book, Breakthrough NonProfit Branding was published in 2010.
+In 2009, she was one of two US judges for the first PR Lions Awards at the Cannes Festival of Creativity.
+Her first book, Breakthrough Non Profit Branding was published in 2010.

-Her most special moment: meeting the Dalai Lama prior to her speech in Calgary, titled: “The Power of Business for Good.”
+Her most special moment: meeting the Dalai Lama, prior to her speech in Calgary, titled “The Power of Business for Good.”
 When she met him, he held her hand for 5 minutes.
 It was about a week before she got the nerve to wash that hand!